Canada at the 2016 Summer Olympics: Track

 A total of eight Canadian track cyclists qualified.
 Following the completion of the 2016 UCI Track Cycling World Championships, Canadian riders accumulated spots in the women's team sprint and team pursuit, as well as the women's omnium.
 As a result of their place in the women's team sprint, Canada won the right to enter two riders in both women's sprint and women's keirin.
 Therefore, Canada were permitted to enter the maximum team size of 7 women.
-Although Canada failed to win a quota place in the men's team sprint, they managed to secure a single berth in the men's keirin, by virtue of their final individual UCI Olympic ranking in that event.
+Although Canada failed to win a quota place in the men's team sprint, they managed to secure a single berth in the men's keirin, with their final individual UCI Olympic ranking in that event.